 Your backyard obviously needs to be spruced up and beautified — or you wouldn’t be reading this article!
 Maybe you want to redesign the entire layout, or perhaps you just want to see where you might best place a little flower garden.
 With the apps above, you can create designs and share them with family, friends, and the contractor you’ve been thinking of hiring.

-After all, getting feedback before beginning a project is a pretty wise thing to do.
-We think it’s worth checking out one or more of these apps to get a pretty realistic picture of what the final results of your landscaping might be.
+Getting feedback before beginning a project is a pretty wise thing to do.
+We think it’s worth checking out one or more of these apps to get a realistic picture of what the final results of your landscaping might be.

 - Renovating your backyard?
 How to decide what size deck is right for you